stolostron/rhacm-docs/_pages/basic_content_standards.md

 * URLs to GitHub issues are usually long and uninformative.
 Take the extra step to define the link with a good link title.
 * Never link to internal materials like internal GitHub issues, files, other internal-only docs like scripts.
 Have the developer replace a script with steps.
 Some initial drafts can require this removal.
 Ensure linked materials are from public spaces.

+## Comments

+When commenting in the source, avoid miscommunications by being specific about the context and nature of the comment by providing the following information when leaving comments:

+`//comment | GitHub name | date`

+Comments should be temporary.
+Use the date when the comment was signed along with its purpose to determine if the comment is worth removing.

 ## Modals

 Using the following modals is acceptable: